HerrPhil/Puzzles-ValidPerfectSquare/README.md

 midpoint.
 Otherwise, we move *left* up to *mid + 1*.
 The moment *left* and *right* converge, we check if the square of *left* is equal to *num* to conclude whether *num* is a perfect square.

+### Method 2: Math Trick

+This method uses the observation that every perfect square is the sum of a sequence of odd numbers starting from 1.
+We keep adding sequentially larger odd numbers to a sum.
+This sum starts at 0, and we increase the odd number to add by 2 each time.
+Whenever the sum equals the number *num*, we confirm that *num* is a perfect sqaure.
+The underlying math of this trick is that the sum of the first n odd numbers is *n^2*, which is exactly the definition of a perfect square.